hamzagost32/auto_insurance/README.md

 ## Quick start
-I use vs code with live server extension it's quick and easy to setup, it will make modify and change the content without any need to open the page and this just reminder, or you can just open the index.html file
+I use vs code with live server extension it's quick and easy to setup.